ghc-proposals/ghc-proposals/proposals/0000-structured-imports.rst

 Implementation Plan
 -------------------
+I (Serge Kosyrev) will try to implement this proposal.

 1. ``HscTypes.ModIface`` will have to be extended to allow a shallowly hierarchical structure, possibly at the ``mi_exports`` field.
 2. It's unclear what, but some internal types (those tracking module composition before it gets serialised) will also need to be changed.
 3. Parser changes are inevitable.